openpracticelibrary/openpracticelibrary/content/practice/pair-programming.md

 ## Why use it?

-* Enable knowledge sharing between more experienced and less experienced team members.
+* Enable knowledge sharing between team members.
 * Increased quality of work as it is reviewed and improved simultaneously.
 * Building of trust between team members.